-In the blogosphere social media plays a huge part.
-Love it or hate it we do need it.
-We use it to drive traffic to our blog, particularly if like me, you’re Self hosted.
+We use it to drive traffic to our blog, particularly if like me, you’re Self-hosted.
 We use it to interact with other bloggers to build engagement and also to connect with brands.

 I try to join in with twitter chats but honestly, the evenings in my home are family times and so unless the chat is a subject I’m particularly interested in I don’t always take part.
 However, they are a fab way of building your following and getting your name out there.
 Once the chat finishes there is usually an Instagram follow string so there’s a chance to add your links and go follow each other.
 You can expect to gain a few followers from joining in with a chat although it can depend on whether there is anyone new chatting otherwise you find regulars who you’re already following.
-My favourite is Grlpowrchat chats are on Tuesdays 9pm, Thursdays 8pm and Sundays 9pm.
-Don’t be shy go say hi!
+My favourite is Grlpowrchat chats are on Tuesdays at 9 pm, Thursdays at 8 pm and Sundays at 9 pm.
+Don’t be shy, go say hi!

 Just a note to say that if you tag for example #GRLPOWR to your latest blog post they aren’t likely to retweet your tweet unless you join in with their chats occasionally, that’s just how it works!
 There are however groups that don’t hold chats and will retweet if you tag them in your post.
 I use femalebloggerRT and I find they always retweet.